Threat Outbreak Alert: Fake Video File E-mail Messages on December 10, 2012

 2012 December 10 15:48 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a video file for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a video file for the recipient.
 The text in the e-mail message attempts to convince the recipient to download the video to view the details.
 However, the attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4823 and RuleID4823KVR) may contain the following files:

 The play.exe file has a file size of 273,920 bytes.
 The MD5 checksum, which is a unique identifier of the executable, is the following string: 0xF484879E984DF1E43679A57DC7DB524B

 A variant of play.exe has an approximate file size of 181,248 bytes.
 The MD5 checksum is the following string: 0xcd4a6aa972c965803a47330d21ef87cb

 The Home_List.exe file has a file size of 114,688 bytes.
 The MD5 checksum is the following string: 0x12729FA1A3E39EE4613CA2CD6D6CF982